Control Cost and Cover

 - non-sales movements between their own premises, at home or abroad

 - storage after arrival, before final delivery, at home or abroad

 - exhibitions or demonstrations, at home or abroad

 - engineers’ tools and representatives’ samples, at home or abroad

-For more information download our useful guides found here under the Cargo title or contact your local NMU Development Underwriter.
+For more information download our useful guides below or contact your local NMU Development Underwriter.